-The airbag contains explosive substances!
+The airbag contains explosive substances.

-If the vehicle is fitted with an airbag on the driver's side this is indicated by the text AIRBAG on the steering wheel.
+If the vehicle is fitted with an airbag on the driver's side this is indicated by the text AIR-BAG on the steering wheel.
+The passenger side is never fitted with an airbag.

 When the vehicle starter key is in the lock position, or there is no vehicle power, then the airbag is deactivated.